Structuring Terraform code and generating architecture diagrams with nanobanana pro is very efficient.

 common

-- The other directories represent individual services.
+- Other directories represent individual services.

 Restrictions:

-- Clearly visualize the connections between components.
+- Clearly visualize the connection relationships between components.

-- IAM roles are excludedand reduce complexity.
+- IAM roles are excluded.This reduces complexity.

-- Route53 record information is excludeddo.
+- Route53 record information is excluded.do.

 Provide Gemini with these instructions and the file generated by Repomix (repomix-output.xml).

-This time, the following architecture diagram was generated.
+This architecture diagram was generated this time.

-Generate images with Gemini CLI
+Image generation with Gemini CLI

-To generate images from CLI, install gemini-cli-xtensions/nanobanan.
+To generate images from the CLI, install gemini-cli-xtensions/nanobanan.

 install

-Start gemini and check the extension.
+Launch gemini and check the extensions.

 The nano banana extension has the following commands:

-/edit- Edit images.
+/edit- Edit the image.

-/restore- Repair and restore images.
+/restore- Repairs and restores images.

-In the repository directory where the Terraform code is located, run gemini to invoke the extension:
+In the repository directory where the Terraform code is located, run gemini to invoke the extension.

 Execution command

-nanobanana-outputLet's check out the image.
+nanobanana-outputLet's take a look at the image.

-By calling the diagram tool, I think the image is more organized as an architecture diagram than the image generated from Gemini's Web UI.
+Because the diagram tool was invoked, I think the resulting image is more organized as an architectural diagram than the image generated from the Gemini WebUI.

 If you are interested in SRG, please contact us here.